hunterryan0000/Ryans-JPMC-code/java/module-1/week-8/01_File_IO_Reading/exercise/README.md

 ### Part Two: QuizMaker program (Challenge)

 Create a quiz maker program that asks the user a question.
-The user must be presented with multiple-choice answers and be allowed to specify the correct answer.
+You must prompt the user with multiple-choice answers and allow the user to enter their answer.

 The program must read the questions from an input file during startup.
-The questions and answers in the file are pipe-delimited ("|"), and correct answers are marked with an asterisk ("*") in the file.
+The questions and answers in the file are pipe-delimited ("|"), and an asterisk ("*") marks the correct answer.

 For example:
 ```